Seattle Pacific University

 Why choose CE Credits Online

-to contact their local professional development coordinator to obtain verification that the proposed coursework meets criteria and needs of the educator’s continuing professional development plan (CDP), his/her school’s professional development plan, and the local school system’s professional development plan.
+You may request university, post baccalaureate, academic credit(s) from one of CE Credits Online regionally accredited partner universities.
+CE Credits Online suggests each Washington educator contact their local professional development coordinator to obtain verification that the proposed activity meets criteria and needs of the teacher's individual Professional Development Plan (PDP), his/her school's professional development plan, and the local school system's professional development plan.

 For a list of CE Credits Online university partners